A remark on the Generalized Hodge Conjecture: Proof of Theorem

-(\tth actually, also $ht(I)\leq t$ holds true, so that we have an equality\tth ).
-In fact, thanks to the restriction on the systems of local holomorphic coordinates on $X$ we made in \S\tth\ref{premesse}, $Y$ is contained in the irreducible {\sl algebraic} subvariety $Z$ of $X$ defined locally at $P$ by $I,$ and (\ref{numgiust}) implies that this algebraic subvariety has codimension $t\geq p$ in $X.$
+(\tth it is not hard to show that also ${\rm ht}(I)\leq t$ holds true, so that we have an equality\tth ).
+In fact, by the above remarks, the Zariski closure $Z$ of $Y$ for the complex Zariski topology of $X$ is defined locally at $Q$ by the ideal $I,$ and (\ref{numgiust}) implies that $Z$ has codimension $\geq t\geq p$ in $X.$